Financial Controller Services

 At some point, a small business may face the decision of whether to hire a Controller or Financial Controller.
-The timing of this will vary widely among businesses depending on their size, projected future growth, current staffing, and organization of the firm’s accounting function.
+The timing of this will vary widely among businesses.
+It depends on the size, projected future growth, current staffing, and organization of the firm’s accounting function.

-Hiring a Controller will also depend on what the business owner or management expects from this position and what they can afford to pay for that position.
+Hiring a Controller will also depend on what the business owner or management expects from this position.
+For example, can they afford to pay for that position?
 Financial Controllers often take on similar responsibilities as Chief Financial Officer.

 What Is a Financial Controller?

 A full-time Controller can expect to command close to or in excess of a six-figure income, not including benefits and payroll taxes.
 Obviously, the more duties expected of the Controller, the more a firm will have to pay.
 Chief Financial Officers are even more expensive.

-You can learn more about when your business should hire a controller and the primary functions of this role in a business.
+You can learn more about when your business should hire a controller.

 We do not take on a management role within your company, but we can perform the following duties, tailored to a company’s needs, for a flat monthly fee: